Orinoco & Bungo

 I am the owner, the artist, and the hair stylist and I thank you for visiting my store virtually or in person.

-All art displayed in my store and online is created by me in my signature pop art style inspired by fashion icons, musicians and comtempary pop culture.
-With a desire to minimise waste I have recently moved from arylic/ oil painting on large canvasses into mixed media digital painting which allows for varying sizes and the final production of my artwork at the point of sale only.
-Producing a smaller quantity of traditional paintings, the body of my portfolio is now mixed media using digital techniques.
-My aim as an artist is to produce a wide variety of artworks that give you the customer, more choice in the final production, including size, and framing, on fabric or on canvas.
-This flexibility creates limitless options for creating custom art or textiles specifically to suit your personal taste and style, without overproduction.
+All art displayed in my store and online is created by me in my signature pop art style inspired by fashion icons, musicians and comtempary and retro pop culture.
+I paint mostly large scale art in arylic paint as well as smaller works in watercolours.
+I also offer digital painting which allows for varying sizes and the unlimited production of my artwork in customisable sizing, stretched on canvas, or framed on giclee museum grade paper.
+My aim as an artist is to produce artworks that give you the customer, more choice in the final production, including size, and framing, produced on fabric, clothing or on canvas.
+This flexibility creates limitless options for creating custom art or textiles with my illustrations featuring on wall art, garments and homewares.

 The Store Name